faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 In the above command,

 ```
---name my-nginx: Assigns a name to the container.
+--name = Name of the container.
--d: Runs the container in detached mode.
+-d = Runs the container in detached mode.
--p 8080:80: Maps port 8080 on your host to port 80 in the container.
+-p 8080:80 = Maps port 8080 on your host to port 80 in the container.
 ```

-You can check the details of all the currently running containers by the below command:
+You can check the details of all the currently running containers by running the below command:
 ```
 docker ps
 ```

-As the container was running, when I hit the http://localhost:8080 in my local host browser, I was able to get the nginx default webpage as shown in the below image:
+As the container was still in the running state, when I hit the http://localhost:8080 in my local host browser, I was able to get the nginx default webpage as shown in the below image:

 ![alt text](/images/Day_3_Images/Image_7)